slu-soc5050/slu-soc5050.github.io/content/lecture-02.md

 ```r
 install.packages("testDriveR")
 ```

+## Starter Notebook
+Based on a <a href="https://slu-soc5050.slack.com/archives/C6U0C90D9/p1536261800000100" target="_blank">question from a student</a>, I've posted <a href="https://github.com/slu-soc5050/lecture-02/blob/master/extras/starterNotebook.Rmd" target="_blank">an empty notebook structure</a> that you can use to start your assignments.
+If you click on the `Raw` button, or follow <a href="https://raw.githubusercontent.com/slu-soc5050/lecture-02/master/extras/starterNotebook.Rmd" target="_blank">this link</a>, you'll get plain text that you can copy into RStudio.

 ## Cheatsheets
 RStudio offers a number of cheatsheets that you may find useful.
 FYI - they offer *way* more detail than what I provide.
 This is intentional on my part.
 So, if you feeling confident and are looking to build upon what a particular week covers, check them out!